 The company also showed off a larger scale body tracking demo where two players interacted with a virtual ball on a virtual pitch.
 This demo was key because it showed the latency was low enough for this kind of sport.
 They didn’t however say what amount of hardware was being used to achieve this.
 OptiTrack markers can be seen attached to the headset, so this was likely a multi-camera setup:

 Facebook is the company behind the Oculus brand of VR headsets, so these technologies will likely eventually end up in Oculus products.
 The company did stress however that a consumer launch of this technology was “years away”.
-If Michael Abrash’s timeline given at Oculus Connect 5 holds up, it may be planned for around the year 2022.

 You can watch the full presentation here: